Travelling with a greying digital nomad

 Good speed WIFI is essential – and was in fact not an issue.

-Adjusting to the different time zone was also straight forward.
+Adjusting to the different time zones was also straightforward.
 Ideally landing in London on the weekend was a solid step.
-This gave time to adjust the body clock ready for operations on the Monday morning.
+This gave time to adjust the body clock ready for operations on a Monday morning.
 This is highly recommended.

 In all – I highly recommend the notion of WFA.
 The life of a digital nomad is not as remote as first thought.